19 Ways To Keep Your Baby or Toddler Happy During Diaper Changes

 Keep a stash of stickers by the changing table.
 Every diaper change, let him choose one that he is allowed to put on the wall next to the table.

 No one approach will always work, so you'll have to mix and match and be willing to try different things.
 But keep your sense of humor, and remember that this too shall pass.
-It will seem like the blink of an eye before you find yourself trying to get your six year old to take his bath!
+It will seem like the blink of an eye before you find yourself trying to get your five year old to take his bath!